Prisila20/EdgeCaps-Pruned-Capsule-Networks-for-RF-Respiratory-Monitoring/edge_deployment/raspberry_pi_setup.md

 pip install -r requirements.txt
 ```
-This environment will later be used to run the real-time respiratory inference pipeline, while radar raw data acquisition is handled separately inside the ARMHF chroot environment.
+This environment will later be used to run the real-time respiratory inference pipeline, while raw radar data acquisition is handled separately within the ARMHF chroot environment.

 ---